jfbercher/jupyter_varInspector/README.md

 # Variable Inspector

+---
-<p style="color:red;"> This is the original repo for this extension, and kept for an historical perpective.
-However, th emost recent developments have been done in [jupyter_contrib_nbextensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions/).
+<strong style="color:red"> This is the original repo for this extension, and kept for an historical perpective.
+However, the most recent developments have been done in <a href="https://github.com/ipython-contrib/jupyter_contrib_nbextensions/"> jupyter_contrib_nbextensions</a>.
 Please add new contributions/commits there.
-Thanks</p>
+Thanks</strong>
+---

 ## Description and main features